edimaudo/danio/README.md

 # danio | Global Credit Logic Engine
-danio is an institutional-grade Straight-Through Processing (STP) engine designed to bridge the gap between unstructured legal prose and actionable financial data.
-Built for the modern syndicated loan market, it transforms static credit agreements into dynamic Digital Twins.
+danio is an institutional-grade Straight-Through Processing (STP) engine that transforms unstructured legal prose into dynamic Digital Twins.
+It bridges the "Data Integrity Gap" in syndicated lending by ensuring every financial calculation is verified against its legal source.

+## About
+danio is a protocol designed for the global loan market (Europe's LMA and US LSTA).
+It moves beyond static PDF credit agreements to create a "Golden Record"—a machine-readable version of a loan that automates compliance, monitors risk in real-time, and calculates sustainability-linked margin adjustments.

-## The 3-Pillar Architecture
+## Motivation
-danio is built specifically to address the three core pillars of the global loan market:

-1. Digital Loans (Interoperability)

-We solve the "Data Silo" problem by establishing a Golden Record.
-Every facility is converted into a machine-readable JSON schema that can be shared across agent banks and participants without manual re-entry.

-Feature: Standardized JSON Export for seamless bank-to-bank STP.

-Benefit: Eliminates reconciliation errors and reduces operational overhead by ~70%.

-2. Loan Documents (Legal Integrity)

-danio ensures that the financial data is only as good as the legal document it represents.
-Our semantic engine verifies LMA (Europe) and LSTA (US) standards.

-Logic: Semantic "Anchor" verification of Negative Pledge and Information Covenants.

-Benefit: Instant identification of legal deviations that could impact credit risk.

-3. Keeping Loans on Track (Monitoring)

-The platform moves from reactive reporting to proactive risk management.

-Predictive Headroom: Real-time visibility into how much "buffer" remains before a breach.

-Grace Period Logic: Automated 10-day cure period tracking, mirroring institutional contract standards.

-ESG Ratchets: Programmatic margin adjustments linked to Sustainability Performance Targets (SPTs).

-## Financial Logic & Math
+In the current syndicated loan market, billions of dollars are managed via 200-page PDF documents and manual spreadsheets.
+This leads to:

+Information Decay: Data becomes stale the moment it is typed into a bank's system.

+Operational Risk: Manual re-entry of loan terms leads to calculation errors.

+Lack of Transparency: Participants in a syndicate often lack real-time visibility into a borrower's covenant headroom.

+danio solves this by creating a dynamic link between the legal prose and the financial record.

+## How it Works
+The application follows a sequential "Verification to Digital" pipeline:

+1. Legal Ingestion

+Users input legal clauses (e.g., Negative Pledge).
+The engine uses semantic anchor logic to verify the clause against LMA or LSTA standards.

+2. Digital Record Creation

+Once verified, the clause is "Digitized" into a JSON schema—the Digital Twin.
+This record is interoperable across different banking systems.

+3. Predictive Monitoring

-The core compliance engine monitors the Leverage Ratio in real-time:
+The Digital Twin monitors live financial data.
+It calculates the Leverage Ratio:

+Leverage Ratio=
+Consolidated EBITDA
-Leverage Ratio=  Consolidated EBITDA/Total Net Debt
+Total Net Debt
 ​

-## The "Golden Record" Schema

-The Digital Twin is represented as a structured data object, enabling "What-If" scenario modeling without altering the original contract.

-JSON
-{
-  "deal_metadata": {
-    "deal_id": "LMA-2025-DELTA",
-    "jurisdiction": "LMA",
-    "currency": "EUR"
-  },
-  "legal_framework": {
-    "covenant_max": 3.50,
-    "cure_period_days": 10,
-    "esg_ratchet_bps": -5
-  },
-  "live_metrics": {
-    "current_ratio": 3.12,
-    "headroom_pct": 10.8,
-    "status": "COMPLIANT"
-  }
-}
+It then provides predictive alerts for covenant headroom and automatically applies ESG margin ratchets.

-## Tech Stack & Setup
+## Tech Stack
 Backend: Python / Flask

 Frontend: HTML5 / CSS3 (Inter & Fira Code Typography)